bryanhughes/proto-crudl/README.md

 ------
 An escript that generates protobuffers and Erlang CRUDL (Create, Read, Update, Delete, List/Lookup) based on your relational data model.
 The tool will generate code that supports either records or maps.
 The tool supports the Erlang [gpb](https://github.com/tomas-abrahamsson/gpb) library, though not required.
-It also only currently support Postgres.
+Currently, it only supports Postgres.

 Aside from simple CRUDL, this tool allows you to generate functions based on any standard SQL query, lookups, and transformations.
 The custom mappings and transformations are very powerful.